michalzard/fullstack-ts-boilerplate/README.md

 ## Features

+- Scaffolding project to get you to your destination faster.
 - React for performant applications
 - Tailwindcss for fast and powerfull css out of the box
 - Tanstack React Query for ease of querying and caching results